harryallerston/RPI-Wireless-Hotspot/README.md

 * Navigate to folder, and execute "sudo ./install"

 * Confirm that you are happy for changes to be made

+* Choose a alternative DNS or use the default (Google)

 * This should automatically set everything up and leave you ready to go